fracpete/python-weka-wrapper3/doc/source/docker.rst

 Docker
 ======

-In order to make installation reproducible, Docker images for various python-weka-wrapper3 versions are made available as well on Docker Hub:
+In order to make installation reproducible, `Docker <https://www.docker.com/>`__ images for various python-weka-wrapper3 versions are available from Docker Hub:

 `fracpete/pww3/tags <https://hub.docker.com/r/fracpete/pww3/tags>`__

+If you are unfamiliar with Docker, then have a look at the following introduction for Data Scientists:

+`data-mining.co.nz/docker-for-data-scientists/ <https://www.data-mining.co.nz/docker-for-data-scientists/>`__

 CPU